citp/privacy-policy-historical/d/da/dan/dandb.com.md

 ### Applicability - Legal Entities and Websites

+This Privacy Notice does not apply to Dun & Bradstreet companies based in the European Union, or when any Dun & Bradstreet company processes data relating to residents of the European Union.
+In such cases please see the UK Privacy Notice found at <https://www.dnb.co.uk/utility-pages/privacy-policy.html>.
+This Privacy Notice also covers transfers of data relating to residents of the European Union to the United States pursuant to Dun &Bradstreet’s Privacy Shield certification.

-This Privacy Notice apples to the following Dun & Bradstreet legal entities: Dun & Bradstreet, Inc., Dun & Bradstreet NetProspex, Inc. (“NPX”); Avention, Inc.; Hoover’s Inc.; Dun & Bradstreet Emerging Businesses (“DBEB”).
+This Privacy Notice applies ** ** to the following Dun & Bradstreet legal entities: Dun & Bradstreet, Inc., Dun & Bradstreet NetProspex, Inc. ("NPX"); Avention, Inc.; Hoover’s Inc.; Dun & Bradstreet Emerging Businesses ("DBEB").
 NPX, Avention, and Hoover’s provide Sales and Marketing solutions.
 DBEB provides business credit information.
 Market Data Retrieval (MDR), a part of Dun and Bradstreet Inc., is a provider of marketing information and services for the K-12, higher education, library, early childhood, and related education market.
 These entities and lines of business will be referred to collectively as “Dun & Bradstreet” in this notice.

-This policy covers the following Dun & Bradstreet websites:  [dnb.com](http://www.dnb.com/), [DandB.com](https://www.dandb.com/), [accesstocapital.com](http://accesstocapital.com/), [products.dandb.com](https://products.dandb.com/), [dandbeducation.com](http://dandbeducation.com/), [companyupdate.com](http://companyupdate.com/), [EdAhead.org](http://edahead.org/), [education.dandb.com](http://education.dandb.com/), [CreditSignal.com](https://www.creditsignal.com/), [businesscredit.dnb.com](https://businesscredit.dnb.com/), [creditreports.dnb.com](http://creditreports.dnb.com/), [b2b.dnb.com](https://b2b.dnb.com/), [dnb.com/mktsem/microsite-business-credit-solutions.html](http://www.dnb.com/mktsem/microsite-business-credit-solutions.html), [cart.dnb.com](http://cart.dnb.com/), [hoovers.com](http://www.hoovers.com/); [sales.hoovers.com](http://sales.hoovers.com/), [yourhoovers.com](http://yourhoovers.com/), and [products.hoovers.com](http://products.hoovers.com/), mdreducation.com, [ednetconference.com](http://ednetconference.com/).
+This policy covers the following Dun & Bradstreet websites:  [dnb.com](https://www.dnb.com/), [DandB.com](https://www.dandb.com/), [accesstocapital.com](http://accesstocapital.com/), [products.dandb.com](https://products.dandb.com/), [dandbeducation.com](http://dandbeducation.com/), [companyupdate.com](http://companyupdate.com/), [EdAhead.org](http://edahead.org/), [education.dandb.com](http://education.dandb.com/), [CreditSignal.com](https://www.creditsignal.com/), [businesscredit.dnb.com](https://businesscredit.dnb.com/), [creditreports.dnb.com](http://creditreports.dnb.com/), [b2b.dnb.com](https://b2b.dnb.com/), [dnb.com/mktsem/microsite-business-credit-solutions.html](https://www.dnb.com/mktsem/microsite-business-credit-solutions.html), [cart.dnb.com](http://cart.dnb.com/), [hoovers.com](http://www.hoovers.com/); [sales.hoovers.com](http://sales.hoovers.com/), [yourhoovers.com](http://yourhoovers.com/), and [products.hoovers.com](http://products.hoovers.com/), [mdreducation.com](https://mdreducation.com/), [ednetconference.com](http://ednetconference.com/).

 These sites may provide links to other U.S. Dun & Bradstreet websites, non-U.S. Dun & Bradstreet websites and non-Dun & Bradstreet websites that may have different privacy notices.
 We encourage you to carefully read the online privacy notices of these other websites to ensure that you understand their practices and the relevant distinctions.

 Back to Top

-###
-What information we collect
+### What information we collect

 _Products and Services_